2022 European Le Mans Series

 The 2022 European Le Mans Series was the nineteenth season of the Automobile Club de l'Ouest's (ACO) European Le Mans Series.
 The six-event season began at Circuit Paul Ricard on 17 April and finished at Algarve International Circuit on 16 October.

-The series is open to Le Mans Prototypes, divided into the LMP2 and LMP3 classes, and grand tourer-style racing cars in the LMGTE class.
+The series was open to Le Mans Prototypes, divided into the LMP2 and LMP3 classes, and grand tourer-style racing cars in the LMGTE class.

 Calendar

 The provisional calendar for the 2022 season was announced on 17 September 2021.
 The Imola Circuit will return to the series after a 6-year absence, while the Red Bull Ring will not feature on the calendar.
 On 28 February 2022, it was announced that a round at the Hungaroring would be replaced by the Monza Circuit.

 Entries

 LMP2

-All cars in the LMP2 class use the Gibson GK428 V8 engine and Goodyear tyres.
+All cars in the LMP2 class used the Gibson GK428 V8 engine and Goodyear tyres.
 Entries in the LMP2 Pro-Am Cup, set aside for teams with a Bronze-rated driver in their line-up, are denoted with Icons.